dsccommunity/dsccommunity.org/content/blog/findings-when-coverting-tests-to-pester5.md

 But what took most time was to understand the error messages that was outputted when running test that was not "Pester 5 compatible".
-When the tests was wrongly written for Pester 5 it took some time to understand if the error was from the Pester, bug in tests, or bug in the code being tested.
-99.9% of the time it was the tests that needed converting.
+When the tests was wrongly written for Pester 5 it took some time to understand if the error was caused by Pester (well I did use an RC), bug in tests, or bug in the code being tested.
+99.9% of the time it was the tests that wasn't written in a way they would just work with Pester 5.

 > Converting to Pester 5 did help found a bug in the tests that we had
 > missed with Pester 4.
 There was a need for mocking a line in the code